Ankitjha2202/sentiment_analysis/README.md

 # Sentiment Analysis Web App

 This is a simple web application for sentiment analysis.
-It uses logistic regressio to predict the sentiment of a given text (Positive or Negative).
+It uses logistic regression to predict the sentiment of a given text (Positive or Negative).

 ## Features